Leave a gift in your Will

 Your legacy will change lives.

-A legacy is a special gift left in your Will that would provide crucial funding to help refugees and asylum seekers in the Bristol area have brighter futures.
-Through the security of legacy donations, we will be able to ensure that we can continue to welcome refugees and asylum seekers to Bristol and to provide them with vital support when they need it most.
+A legacy is a special gift left in your Will that will provide crucial funding to help refugees and asylum seekers in the Bristol area have brighter futures.
+Through the security of legacy donations, we will be able to ensure that we can continue to welcome refugees and asylum seekers to Bristol and provide them with vital support when they need it most.

 All gifts, whatever size, give us critical support.
 Because it is a gift to charity, a legacy is also exempt from tax, so may reduce the amount of inheritance tax for which your estate is liable.